The Best Vegan-Friendly Cities in Europe

 NUMBER OF VEG-FRIENDLY EATERIES: 83

 Czech cuisine is not renowned for its veg-friendliness, but Prague is a hidden gem in this respect.
 For veg takes on traditional Czech food try Maitrea or get a massive plate of Indian fare at Balarama.
-Even better, generally speaking Prague is so cheap you could literally eat yourself to breaking point without also breaking your wallet.
+For something a little different, try the vitamin-packed dishes at My Raw Cafe, where everything is not only vegan but, yep, you guessed it, raw.
+As an added bonus, generally speaking Prague is so cheap you could literally eat yourself to breaking point without also breaking your wallet.

 NUMBER OF VEG-FRIENDLY EATERIES: 140